sjorsdonkers/fetch_module-jai/README.md

 A compile-time **Jai Module Organizer**.

 The goals are to have:
 - A standardized way to document external dependency/versions.
-[TODO]
+[WIP]
 - A standardized way to store licenses.
 - Checked consistency between specified modules/versions, the module code, and their licenses.

+What Modocil does:
+- Download and cache modules
+(if they are not already in the modules directory of the project).
+- Place licenses in the licenses directory.

 Modocil is a Jai module itself that aims to make it more convenient to define external dependency versions and keep them up-to-date.
 Modocil contains normal Jai procedures and is meant to be called from a build workspace prior to the main library or application that uses the external modules.